goramartin/master-thesis/docs/papers/searching-ontologies/12-context-driven-concept-search-across-web-ontologies-using-keyword-queries.md

 Axiom *a* from an ontology, entities(a) is a list of entities appearing in *a*.
 Function name(entity), annotations(entity) (rdfs:label, rdfs:comments, rdfs:isDefinedBy).
 A context of a concept is:
- - a set of annotation values if the concept
+ - a set of annotation values of the concept
  - entities in relevant axioms - subclass of, equivalent classes, property axioms
  - Precisely: Context(E) = name(E) ∪ annotations(E) ∪ (name(X) that are subclasses, parents, equivalent classes) ∪ (name(X) of domain and range concepts from property axioms)